ChubbyHunteR/blog/content/post/2020-01-20-fanless-build.md

 ![CPU damage from improper delidding.](https://luka.strizic.info/fig-fanless-desktop/delidding-06.jpg)

 Despite the damage, the CPU had nominal performance and thermals.
-All the features that I tested worked ok, with the exception that one memory channel was unavailable and the RAM in the corresponding meomry slot on the motherboard was not seen by the OS or the BIOS.
+All the features that I tested worked ok, with the exception that one memory channel was unavailable and the RAM in the corresponding memory slot on the motherboard was not seen by the OS or the BIOS.
 According to the CPU pinout that I found on WikiChip, the pins directly beneath the split part of the layers are DIMM 1 pins, so that exact DIMM slot not working was not too big big a suprise.
 [This Coffee Lake pin diagram](https://web.archive.org/web/20191218221353/https://en.wikichip.org/w/images/a/a4/coffee_lake_pin_diagram.png) is quite low definition, making it hard to read which pin is connected to what, but [this Skylake / Kaby Lake pin diagram](https://web.archive.org/web/20191218221708/https://en.wikichip.org/w/images/9/9f/skylake_pin_diagram.png) shares much of the same connections and is higher definition.
 The pins that I damaged are at the upper edge in the diagrams.